Roman214-go/Guitar-Lavka-Front/README.md

 ## Begining

-Clone frontend part of application from this repo https://github.com/Roman214-go/Guitar-Lavka-Front
+Clone frontend part of application from this repo: https://github.com/Roman214-go/Guitar-Lavka-Front

-Clone backend part of application from this repo https://github.com/Ranevsky/Shop
+Clone backend part of application from this repo: https://github.com/Ranevsky/Shop

 ## Getting started